 College Algebra is a study of equations, inequalities, certain classes of functions (polynomial, rational, exponential, and logarithmic), and their graphs and systems of equations.
 (Fall, Spring)

-MATH 121 Precalculus
+MATH 121 Precalculus 3 hours

-Prerequisite: MAP score of 5 or MATH 110.
+Prerequisite: Acceptable MAP score or MATH 110.

 A study of polynomials, rational, exponential, logarithmic, and trigonometric functions and their graphs and conic sections.
 (Fall)